What weekly meetings are offered for 9th-12th graders?

-Our Student Ministry team is comprised of more than 200 individuals who are committed to investing in the lives of students for a number of years.
+Our Student Ministry team is comprised of individuals who are committed to investing in the lives of students for a number of years.
 All of our leaders are young adults or young marrieds in their 20’s or 30’s who are members or in the process of becoming members at Watermark Community Church.
 To ensure the well-being of our students, each leader has completed an application, interview, and background check.
 They have answered questions about their testimony, family, personality, and current relationship with the Lord as well as any history of exposure to abuse, alcohol, or drugs.
 Applicants are also required to submit at least two references with their application.

-Why types of retreats and events are offered for 9th-12th graders?
+What types of retreats and events are offered for 9th-12th graders?

 We have several events and retreats throughout the year meant to bond the group and help kids grow in their relationship with Christ.
-Typically these include a fall retreat, a spring in-town retreat for all ages (called “DTown”), and summer service trips in our city, called Camp Barnabas, where students learn to be the hands and feet of Jesus to people with special needs.
+Typically, these include a fall retreat, a spring in-town retreat for all ages (called “DTown”), and summer service trips in our city, called Camp Barnabas, where students learn to be the hands and feet of Jesus to people with special needs.